dastrukar/uas-medical/readme.md

  - Removed autostrip, because it doesn't exist.
  - Trauma kit now has a tool list.
  - Fixed wounds will heal some tissue damage. (fixing with 2f will also do this, so i might have to change that)
+ - **: W H E E L :** The trauma kit now has an item wheel for your tool switching needs.

 ## Technical changes
  - `UaS_WoundInfo` now replaces `HDBleedingWound`.